-With support from Diabetes UK, Dr Kathleen Gillespie will extend the existing Bart’s–Oxford study, the world’s longest running family study of Type 1 diabetes.
-Her work will provide a unique resource of biological samples for the study of genetic risk factors, environmental influences and their impact on the immune system over time.
+Dr Kathleen Gillespie will extend the existing Bart’s–Oxford study, the world’s longest running family study of Type 1 diabetes.
+Her work will provide a unique resource of biological samples, to enable scientists to study the genetic risk factors, environmental influences and their impact on the immune system in Type 1 diabetes.

 Background to research